-- Creating and publishing an equity statement. - Creating operational definitions for equity, social justice, and populations identified as disproportionately impacted. - Creating an equity framework and an equity lens that the college will use to ensure equity is part of everyone's policies, practices, and pedagogy.
+- Creating and publishing an equity statement. - Creating and publicizing operational definitions for equity, social justice, and populations identified as disproportionately impacted. - Creating an equity framework and an equity lens that the college will use to ensure equity is part of everyone's policies, practices, and pedagogy.
 We also recommend that ongoing training be offered to the entire campus on how to develop the equity framework and how to apply the equity lens. - Creating a communication plan around equity (web site, newsletter, social media, regular talking points, regular town halls, intranet of resources, resources for employee on-boarding, etc.) in collaboration with the College Information Officer, Instruction, Student Services, and Administration.
 Staff and students from disproportionately impacted and marginalized communities should be included in creating the plan. - Collaboratively re-writing all college policies and procedures into easily understandable formats and creating an overall communication plan for these college policies and procedures (onboarding, registration, financial aid, applying for student jobs, business services, human resources etc.).
 Sharing this information will enhance everyone's effectiveness--particularly students and employees from marginalized communities.
-These documents and communication plans should be transparent and readily accessible. - Public communication from College Leaders in support of equity
+These documents and communication plans should be transparent and readily accessible. - There should be more communication from college, division, department, and unit leaders in support of equity through daily operations and sharing of information

-See Campus Climate Campus Organizational Structure
+Campus Organizational Structure